 Don’t feel hungry?

 Eat.
 Now in most cases, that is against the current movement but in reality, if you want to put on quality mass you have to eat regardless of your hunger levels.
-Eating based on your mood is not the path to healthy weight gain.
+Eating based on your mood is not the path to gain healthy weight.

 Countless people tell me they cannot eat like a 200 lb bodybuilder.

-That’s because they are not a 200 lb bodybuilder.
+DUH!
+That’s because they are not a 200 lb bodybuilder (yet).

 All this means to you is…

-* Engage in a weight training program.
+- Engage in a weight lifting program.
 Building muscle is a priority during your bulking phase.
 Since you will have plenty of energy from your carb sources, you should be fueled and primed to get some of the best and most intense workouts of your life.
 Now is an opportune time to build muscle.

 - Limit your cardio workouts.
 Cardio workouts are a tool.
 Use it sparingly depending on your metabolism.
 If you feel like you aren’t putting on weight, reduce the amount of cardio you are doing.
 If you feel like you are putting on a bit too much fat, increase the cardio.